Papal Quotes

 used in our Rosary In relation to the Holy Rosary

-If several popes refer to the Rosary as a spiritual weapon, like Pope Leo XIII, who wrote in his Supremi Apostolatus Officio 1 September 1883 that the founder, Saint Dominic, "foresaw that this devotion, like a most powerful warlike weapon, would be the means of putting the enemy to flight.
+Several popes refer to the Rosary as a spiritual weapon, like Pope Leo XIII, who wrote in his Supremi Apostolatus Officio on 1 September 1883 that the founder, Saint Dominic, "foresaw that this devotion, like a most powerful warlike weapon, would be the means of putting the enemy to flight."

 Blessed Bartolo Longo wrote very importantly: “Whoever spreads the Rosary is saved!” which is something both Pope Leo XIII and Pope John Paul II referred to this particular statement.